GuillaumeHolley/TFrecordShuffler/README.md

 * **With external storage**

-You can use `--step=Y` to specify that only Y TF records can be loaded in memory at once.
-Unfortunately it is impossible to say beforehand how much memory you need for Y TF records so it is a test-and-try parameter for now.
+You can use `--step=Y` to specify that only Y records can be loaded in memory at once.
+Unfortunately it is impossible to say beforehand how much memory you need for Y records so it is a test-and-try parameter for now.

 ### Improvements